3 Programming Fundamentals in R (Part I)

 ## [1] "Ryan"

 Some of you might have seen my email and thought, “Wait a minute, isn’t your first name Brendan?
 You fraud!”
-Before you grab your pitchforks, yes, you’re technically correct.
+Before you grab your pitchforks, yes, you are technically correct.
 Fortunately, we can reassign our variable labels to new information.

-name <- "Brendan" #please don't call me this
+name <- "Brendan" #please do not call me this

 print(name)